The Best Clam Chowder Recipe

 - 3 tablespoons cold water

-Clam Chowder Toppings
+Toppings

 - 2 tablespoons chives sliced thin

-In a large dutch oven over medium heat, add the diced bacon.
+In a large Dutch oven over medium heat, add the diced bacon.
 Cook while stirring occasionally until the bacon is slightly crispy and golden brown.
 Remove from the pan and drain on a paper towel-lined plate.
 Reserve about 2 tablespoons of bacon grease in the pan and discard the rest.
 Set bacon aside.

-In the dutch oven with bacon grease, add the butter, onions, and celery.
+In the Dutch oven with bacon grease, add the butter, onions, and celery.
 Cook over medium heat until the onions are golden brown.
 Use a spoon to scrape loose any bits of bacon on the bottom of the pan.
 Add the garlic and continue to cook until it is slightly golden.

 Add chicken broth, diced potato, thyme, bay leaves, and hot sauce.
 Bring the soup to a boil and continue to cook for 20-25 minutes, or until the potatoes are tender.
 Once the potatoes are cooked, use a potato masher to roughly mash the potatoes in the pot.